-Our approach is similar in spirit to that of Ke & Wang (2001), and we also adopt roughly the same high-level strategy as James (2002), James et al. (2000), Rice & Wu (1998), and Shi et al. (1996).
-The methods developed here, however, are distinguished by two key features: they are able to fit functions that require domain-adaptive smoothing, so long as there is sufficiently much data to supply individual estimates of each function, and they are applicable to non-Gaussian data.
+(2001) and Shi et al. (1996).
+The methods developed here, however, are distinguished by two key features: they are able to fit functions that require domain-adaptive smoothing, so long as there are sufficient data to supply individual estimates of each function, and they are applicable to non-Gaussian data.

 A natural way to describe variability among curves that are fitted with a set of basis functions is to assume that the basis coefficient vectors follow a distribution.
-Previous work, cited above, has emphasised such random-coefficient models, and we write down the Normally-distributed random coefficient model in §2.1.
+Previous work, cited above, has emphasised such random-coefficient models, and we write down the normally-distributed random coefficient model in § 2.1.
 A restriction is that the basis functions must be the same across curves.
-While this is a reasonable simplification when there are limited data from which to estimate each curve, in cases such as that illustrated in Fig. 1 it may be preferable to fit each curve with its own empirically-selected basis.
-We are especially interested in fitting curves that have irregular variation, being smooth over much of their domain but subject to sudden jumps: neuronal firing-rate functions often change slowly for most of the duration of observation, but rapidly in some short time interval; see DiMatteo, et al. (2001), and Kass, et al. (2003) for good examples.
+While this is a reasonable simplification when there are limited data from which to estimate each curve, in cases such as that illustrated in Fig. 1 it may be preferable to fit each curve with its own empirically selected basis.
+We are especially interested in fitting curves that have irregular variation, being smooth over much of their domain but subject to sudden jumps: neuronal firing-rate functions often change slowly for most of the duration of observation, but rapidly in some short time interval; see DiMatteo et al. (2001) and Kass et al. (2003) for good examples.
 We therefore investigated an alternative approach.
-As discussed in $\S2.2$ , this begins with the individually-obtained fits $Y^i$ defined above and, with the assumption that the $Y^i$ and $Z^i$ vectors are multivariate Normal, applies a familiar Normal hierarchical model, the random-effects model.
+As discussed in § $2\cdot 2$ , this begins with the individually obtained fits $Y^i$ defined above and, with the assumption that the $Y^i$ and $Z^i$ vectors are multivariate normal, applies a familiar normal hierarchical model, the random-effects model.
 Thus, in the second approach, the function values rather than the coefficients are taken as the random effects.
 Since in principle this can be applied at any time resolution we will regard the functions $f^{i}(t)$ as realisations of a Gaussian process and will refer to the resulting model as a hierarchical Gaussian process model.

-The method is easily implemented and very general in so far as it applies to any context in which the variation among curves may be safely modelled by a Gaussian process, and any curve-estimation method, and set of within-curve sample sizes, that produces roughly Normally-distributed estimators.
-Furthermore, as we mention in §2.3, this asymptotic Normal approximation does not need to be highly accurate.
+The method is easily implemented and very general in so far as it applies to any context in which the variation among curves may be safely modelled by a Gaussian process, and any curve-estimation method, and set of within-curve sample sizes, that produces roughly normally distributed estimators.
+Furthermore, as we mention in § $2\cdot 3$ , this asymptotic normal approximation does not need to be highly accurate.
 We also note there that it is possible to correct both methods for moderate nonnormality of estimators.

-A point stressed by Ramsay & Silverman (1997) Wang & Gasser (1997), and others is that in describing variability among functions it is often important first to align the functions, partly to avoid attributing alignment variability to between-curve variability, and partly to make the overall mean function similar to the individual function; an extreme case occurs when curves are identical in shape but shifted by varying amounts, in which case one would first shift the curves to align them, and then discover that their shapes exhibited no variability.
+A point stressed by Ramsay & Silverman (1997, Ch.
+5), Wang & Gasser (1997) and others is that in describing variability among functions it is often important first to align the functions, partly to avoid attributing alignment variability to between-curve variability, and partly to make the overall mean function similar to the individual functions; an extreme case occurs when curves are identical in shape but shifted by varying amounts, in which case one would first shift the curves to align them, and then discover that their shapes exhibited no variability.
 Thus, any analysis scheme that purports to treat functional data should accommodate alignment in some way.
-In §2.4 we note the relative ease with which alignment may be incorporated into the hierarchical modelling framework, thereby providing a complete accounting for the dominant sources of variability among a set curves.
+In § 2.4 we note the relative ease with which alignment may be incorporated into the hierarchical modelling framework, thereby providing a complete accounting for the dominant sources of variability among a set curves.
 This becomes an additional use of hierarchical modelling in functional data analysis.